 Chair: Ceri Brenner

-Ceri is an application development scientist at the Central Laser Facility, Rutherford Appleton Laboratory in Oxfordshire, specialising in using the most powerful lasers in the world for applications in medicine through to manufacturing.
+Ceri is a senior application development scientist at the Central Laser Facility, Rutherford Appleton Laboratory in Oxfordshire, specialising in using the most powerful lasers in the world for applications in medicine through to manufacturing.
 Her first degree was in Physics at the University of Oxford before going on to complete a PhD in laser-plasma interaction physics with the University of Strathclyde in 2012 and she has since been based at the CLF.
 Ceri describes herself as ‘solution focused physicist, driven by a passion for contributing to society through applied physics and new technology’.

 Ceri also enjoys public speaking and acting as a physics ambassador and is regularly invited to speak on BBC radio as well as to give public lectures across the UK on super intense lasers and their role in society.
 She is very keen to promote science and technology careers and regularly volunteers for outreach activities with the Institute Of Physics’ Stimulating Physics and Girls in Physics programmes as well as being a founding member of the ScienceGrrl initiative to show that ‘science is for everyone’.